 The Michigan wine industry is growing rapidly and is ripe with opportunity.
-It is currently home to over 140 wineries and 3,000 acres of wine grapes, which produce more than 2.75 million gallons of wine annually.
+Michigan is increasingly well-known for world class wine production.
+The state is currently home to approximately 200 wineries and 3,500 acres of wine grapes, which produce more than 3 million gallons of wine annually.
 Michigan is the fifth-ranked state in the U.S. in terms of wine grape production.
 Bolstered by the population centers and consumer markets within and surrounding Michigan, the Michigan wine industry continues to thrive.